 Video not appearing?
 Watch it directly here.

-Huge congratulations and hearty applause should also go to the other great bloggers in the video for giving it a go and swallowing their egos enough to go on film in a wetsuit.
+Hearty applause should also go to the others in the video for giving it a go and swallowing their egos enough to go on film in a wetsuit.
 Do check them out, they are: